 - Place butter in a medium microwave-safe bowl.
 Heat for 1 minute then stir until all butter is melted.
 Whisk in vegetable oil, brown sugar, and honey.
 Add egg, buttermilk, chopped jalapenos, and green onions.
 Continue whisking until well blended.

 - Add butter mixture to dry ingredients and stir until just combined.

 - Bake in 425 degree oven for 5 minutes then turn heat down to 350 degrees and bake an additional 15-17 minutes.

 - Remove from oven and let cool for 5 minutes.
-Loosen sides with silicone spatula then invert into basket.
-Serve warm with butter.
+Invert into a basket and serve warm with butter.

 This post has been updated with more helpful information and step-by-step directions.
 It was first published on October 23, 2016.